Mordell-Weil group as Galois modules: The local norm

 For any integer $m$, we will denote the highest power of $p$ dividing $m$ by $\gcd(m,p^\infty)$.

 \begin{lem} Assume that $K/k$ is unramified.
 Then $D$ is a cyclic group of order $c' = \gcd\bigl(c_v,n,p^\infty\bigr)$.

-In particular, $D$ is trivial except possibly if either $E$ has split multiplicative reduction over $k$ of Kodaira type I${}_n$ with $p\mid n$ or if $p=3$ and the special fibre of $\mathcal{E}_v$ is of Kodaira type IV or IV${}^*$. \end{lem}
+In particular, $D$ is trivial except possibly in the following two cases: \begin{itemize}[nosep] \item $E$ has split multiplicative reduction over $k$ of Kodaira type I${}_n$ with $p\mid n$ or \item $p=3$ and the special fibre of $\mathcal{E}_v$ is of Kodaira type IV or IV${}^*$. \end{itemize} \end{lem}

-\begin{proof} Since $K/k$ is unramified $\Phi_w = \Phi_v \times \FF_w$ and $D$ is a quotient of $\bigl(\Phi_w(\FF_w)[p^\infty]\bigr)^{G} = \Phi_v(\FF_v)[p^\infty]$ by Lemma~\ref{unram_lem}.
-Therefore if $p$ does not divide $c_v$ then $D$ is trivial.
+\begin{proof} Since $K/k$ is unramified $\Phi_w = \Phi_v \times \FF_w$ and $D$ is a quotient of $\bigl(\Phi_v(\FF_w)[p^\infty]\bigr)^{G} = \Phi_v(\FF_v)[p^\infty]$ by Lemma~\ref{unram_lem}.
+Therefore, if $p$ does not divide $c_v$ then $D$ is trivial.
 From the assumptions that $p\neq 2$, the classification of bad fibres of elliptic curves implies that $\Phi_v(\FF_w)$ may contain a $p$-torsion element only if the reduction is split multiplicative or if $p=3$ and the type is IV or IV${}^*$.

 Assume that $E$ has split multiplicative reduction in which case we may use Lemma~\ref{mult_lem}.
-Since the extension is unramified, the valuation $v$ induces an isomorphism $k^\times /\No(K^\times)$ to $\ZZ/n\ZZ=\cyclic{f}$.
+Since the extension is unramified, the valuation $v$ induces an isomorphism $k^\times /\No(K^\times)$ to $\cyclic{n}$.
 As the valuation of the Tate parameter $q$ is equal to the Tamagawa number $c_v$, we find that $D$ is indeed cyclic of order $c'$.

-If $p=3$ and the fibre is of type IV or IV${}^*$ with $p=c_v$ then $\Phi_v$ is the constant group scheme $\cyclic{3}$.
+If $p=3$ and the fibre is of type IV or IV${}^*$ with $p=c_v$ then $\Phi_v$ is the constant group scheme~$\cyclic{3}$.
 Therefore $D\cong \hat H^0\bigl(G, \cyclic{3}\bigr)$ is the cokernel of multiplication by $n$ on $\cyclic{3}$.
 So once again $D$ is cyclic of order $\gcd\bigl(c_v,n,p^\infty\bigr)$. \end{proof}

 If $p$ were allowed to be $2$, then we could in the same fashion go through all Kodaira types in Tate's algorithm and determine explicitly the group $D$ from the type and the degree $n$.